FWU-DE/fwu-kc-extensions/CONTRIBUTING.md

 1. Make sure the folder has the same name as the module name in the `pom.xml`.
 2. `README.md` explaining the extension.
+3. If you are using 3rd Party Libraries which are not provided by Keycloak, please take a look at the "3rd-party-libs" module.
+   a.
+If you dependency is not there already you can add it there as dependency.
+Define the version in the parent pom and define it with scope provided in your module. this way you don't have to define the build ocnfiguration in your modules pom.

 ## Automatic release process